yudinatatiana/HSE-Introduction-to-Machine-Learning/SVM/SVM.md

 ![Task 1](/SVM/task_1.PNG)

 **Answer:** The first example (with gradient vector) works faster both in time (5.11 < 7.35) and in the number of iterations (3 < 4).
 Also, in the first case, the value of the objective function turned out to be equal to 0, and in the second case, it is greater than 0 (5.72).

+# Task 2 - 4

+**Answer:** in SVM.py

+# Task 5

+**Answer:** All three models split the data correctly.
+It seems that SVMs perform better because they are not as close to the red class as the perceptron.